Chocolate fudge cake for a winter birthday

 3:30 p.m. — Kevin comes home from school.
 We get Abigail, Jennifer and T.J. dressed to go outside.
 Lovina and Kevin give them rides in the little wagon.
 I tell Elizabeth to go take a nap, and we enjoy little 19-day-old Allison.
 She is so petite and has a great smile already.
 She lets everyone know when she is hungry.

-4 p.m. — Joseph is home, too, now, so the guys do evening chores.
+4:00 p.m. — Joseph is home too now, so the guys do evening chores.
 After they are done, they grill chicken and steak for our supper.
 It’s so handy to go to the freezer for meat when you need to make a meal.
 The girls make a cake for Jennifer.
 Mose and Susan will have a birthday party for her, but we thought we’d make a cake for her tonight.

 6:30 p.m. — Supper is ready.
 We're having vegetable soup, cheese, chicken and steak, plus ice cream and cake.
 We lit two candles for Jennifer to blow out, but she wasn’t too enthused about doing that.
 She loved the cake, though.